Overview of VOCAT

 - Category A: attempted murder, any offence involving the sexual penetration of a person;

 - Category B: attempted sexual penetration of a person, indecent assault of a person, armed robbery, aggravated burglary;

-- Category C: an attempt to commit a category B act of violence, a death threat, conduct endangering life, inflicting Injury as a result of a car accident or other transport accident that causes serious long-term damage.
-Includes losing an arm, a leg, or bodily functions, suffering continuing mental or behavioural disturbances, or, for a pregnant woman, losing the baby., robbery;
+- Category C: an attempt to commit a category B act of violence, a death threat, conduct endangering life, inflicting serious injury, robbery;

 - Category D: an attempt to commit a category C act of violence, a threat of injury, assault, an act of violence not otherwise specified as a category A, B, C or D act of violence.